Bishop. The Warm Winter Wonderland.

 Bishop sits at an elevation of around 4,500 feet above sea level and while the snow piles high on the mountains all winter, the town receives just a light snowy blanket a couple of times a season.
 The valley is bathed in sunshine an average of 335 days a year and the average daily highs in winter, between 50-60 degrees, keep the sidewalks and streets clear of slippery snow and ice.
 The winter air is crisp and exceptionally clear and the snow-covered mountains that rise dramatically above this charming western town are a magnificent sight to behold.

-We think we have the best of both worlds – easy proximity to one of California’s best ski resorts AND easy access to some of the best backcountry snow play in the state.
-Add to that; world-class winter fishing, bouldering, trail-running, mountain biking, and OHV driving.
-Yes.
-You read that right.
-It’s all available in winter in Bishop.
+We like to say Bishop offers the best of both worlds—and we mean it.
+We’re just a short drive from one of California’s premier ski resorts and surrounded by some of the state’s most accessible and exhilarating backcountry snow play.
+Add world-class winter fishing, bouldering, trail running, mountain biking, and OHV driving to the mix and—yes—you read that right.
+It’s all available in winter, right here in Bishop.

 Because our big backyard is natural and untamed, conditions can change from day to day so it’s always advisable to speak with a knowledgeable local about what’s best and where to find it.